luc-ta/luc-ta.github.io/_pages/about.md

   - /about.html
 ---

 I am a rising senior at Yale University double majoring in mathematics on the intensive track and ethnic studies.
 I am preparing to apply to graduate school in mathematics with the ultimate goal of becoming a mathematics professor.
 At the moment, my primary research interests lie in algebraic geometry, Lie theory, geometric group theory, and their relationships with category theory.
-I am also interested in these fields' applications in (smooth) knot theory, graph theory, and voting theory and electoral redistricting.
+I am also interested in these fields' applications in (smooth) knot theory, low-dimensional topology, and voting theory and electoral redistricting.

 Through the REU at Moravian University, I am currently working on two knot-theoretic research projects under the supervision of Samantha Pezzimenti and Tony W. H. Wong.
 I had the pleasure of presenting our work on toric knot mosaics at the [UnKnot V](https://sites.google.com/view/unknot-v-conference/home?authuser=0) conference in July.
 This fall, I will write and defend a bachelor's thesis in algebraic geometry under the supervision of Sam Raskin.
 For further information, please refer to my [CV](https://luc-ta.github.io/cv/).